Balazs-Lab/Escapability/README.md

 ## Pipeline Data

-The pooled and processed [Viral Escape Data](https://github.com/Balazs-Lab/Escapability/tree/main/Viral%20Escape%20Data) that is used in the paper can be downloaded for additional analysis.
-Once the excel file is downloaded and opened, move to the Mutation Dashboard to directly interact with the data.
-Users can select any position across the HIV envelope to view the percent of amino acid locations which have a change relative to wild type and of those reads with a amino acid different than the wild type sequence, the distribution of the non-wild type amino acids.
+The pooled and processed [Viral Escape Data](https://github.com/Balazs-Lab/Escapability/tree/main/Viral%20Escape%20Data) that was used in the paper can be downloaded for additional analysis.
+Once the Excel file is downloaded and opened, move to the Mutation Dashboard tab to directly interact with the data.
+Users can select any position across the HIV envelope to view the following on a per codon site basis:
+* Virus strain specific amino acid position alignment with HXB2
+* Percent of total reads with an amino acid change relative to wild type (the reference sequence)
+* Breakdown of the various types of amino acid changes